 For the most part, you can expect to be named either a possessory conservator or a managing conservator of your children after your divorce concludes.
-While the time breakdown that each kind of conservator gets to spend with their children is not much different, the rights and duties of each can be significantly different.
+While the time breakdown that each kind of conservator gets to spend with their children is not much different, the rights and duties of each can be significantly other.

 Joint Managing Conservatorship vs. Sole Managing Conservatorship

 There is a presumption in Texas that naming parents as joint managing conservators is in the child's best interests, absent fairly extreme circumstances like abuse or neglect.
 Suppose you are named as a sole managing conservator.
 In that case, you can determine your child's primary residence and hold almost all of the rights associated with making decisions for them.
 The possessory conservator has some right to possess the children and make decisions (possibly), but those rights are significantly restricted.